As a native New Englander who grew up using sarcasm quite frequently, I got used to hearing the phrase:

 As far as comparing fonts goes, Google’s service lets you do so dynamically.
 What that means is, you can preview fonts based on size, wording, and format.

-So if I know I’m looking for a new headline font for Instapage’s marketing collateral, I can tell Google Fonts to display type previews at a size of 28 pixels, with text that reads “Use Instapage To Build A High-Converting Landing Page In Minutes!”
+So if I know I’m looking for a new headline font for Instapage’s marketing collateral, I can tell Google Fonts to display type previews at a size of 28 pixels, with text that reads “Use Instapage To Build A High-Converting post-click landing page In Minutes!”

 Or if I’m looking for text that will read well in body copy, I can compare it using the “paragraph” view, by clicking the tab to the right of “sentence:”